Skip to Content

 10. Violet and Columbine

-An upholstery fabric design of William Morris from 1883.
+An upholstery fabric design by William Morris in 1883.

 Violet and Columbine